 Enjoy the sweet and spicy flavors of this vegan Pasta all'Arrabiata with roasted garlic, diced tomatoes, and red pepper flakes.
 Topped with fresh basil and vegan parmesan cheese, this classic pasta dish is the perfect 30-minute weeknight meal.

 A few months ago I spent a glorious week in Italy.
-It was my first time traveling to Italy and, yet, possibly the BEST place I’ve ever been.
-It was incredible – the views, the history, the wine, and, of course, the food.
+It was my first time traveling to Italy and, yet, possibly the BEST place I've ever been to.
+It was incredible - the views, the history, the wine, and, of course, the food.

 I mean, what's not to love about pizza and pasta for days?
 Truth be told, this came as a bit of a surprise to me.
 As someone who prefers stir-fries and Buddha bowls, I expected days of pasta and pizza to get old fast.
 I was not prepared for Italian pizza and pasta; it was mind-blowingly good.